-Selwyn contains some of the most significant and 'naturally uncommon ecosystems' that often have highly specialised and distinctive assemblages of flora and fauna.
+Selwyn contains significant and 'naturally uncommon ecosystems' that often have highly specialised and distinctive assemblages of flora and fauna.
 Many of these ecosystems have been affected by land use changes, predominantly from deforestation, land clearances, and agriculture.

 These 'uncommon ecosystems' include: